-Carb recommendations for ultra endurance exercise vary from 60 g/hour, up to 90 g/hour.
+Carb recommendations for an ultra vary from 60 g/hour, up to 90 g/hour.
 For more experienced runners, carb intake above 90 g/hour is possible following a well structured gut training program.
-A general rule of thumb is the more carbohydrate you can consume, the better you perform... providing you can avoid any gastrointestinal issues.
+A general rule of thumb is the more carbohydrate you can consume, the better you perform... providing you can avoid any gastro-intestinal issues.